frederic-perez/AmE-dictionary/data/idioms.md

 __there is (a) method to (one’s) madness__ There is a specific, rational purpose in what one is doing or planning, even though it may seem crazy or absurd to another person. _I know you don’t understand my motivation for this decision, but after the dust settles, you’ll see that there is a method to my madness._
 __there is aomething about xyz__ :two::hammer:
 __there is no way around it/that__ :two::dart::hammer: :es: no hay más remedio, no queda otro remedio
+__there you go__
 __there you have it__ Used to highlight or emphasize the ease or simplicity of something that has just been explained or demonstrated. _Do you understand?
 You just have to insert the installation disc into your computer, and there you have it!
 The program installs itself in a matter of minutes._
+__there’s no other way around (it)__ There is no solution to avoid a particular outcome. _If you want to get good at English, you have to memorize a lot of idioms.
+There’s no way around it._
 __there’s no such thing as a free lunch__ _prov_ :dart: (there is no free lunch, there ain’t no such thing as a free lunch) Nothing is ever really given away for free, so be wary of hidden charges, motives, or agendas. _Of course, once you’re signed up to the free program, you have to pay for all sorts of extra services to make it even worth using.
 There’s no such thing as a free lunch, after all._
 __thick and thin__ :four: Good and bad times. _Supporters ready to back them through thick and thin._ _Marriages that last through thick and thin._
 __thick skin__ :two::dart::hammer: